deecooper/hangman_world/README.md

  - The counter goes down to 0 and tell the user they have less lives than they do

  <h2 align ="center"> Validator Testing </h2>
- No errors were found on Pep8 online http://pep8online.com/checkresult
+ No errors were found on Pep8 online <a href ="http://pep8online.com/checkresult">Pep8 link</a>